toto7735/TNTSpawner/README.md

 # TNTSpawner

-Plugin used in {YouTube Link} made by toto7735 with ❤
+Plugin used in https://youtu.be/tTY0pHsy11I made by toto7735 with ❤

 **Minecraft Version: 1.18.2**